 I managed the art and design studio of the Chicago office of the venerable ad agency J. Walter Thompson from 1996 until 1999.
 I was involved in every new-business pitch.
 And while the requests for each were ridiculous, rarely sublime, there is one in particular that stands out.

-About 30 creatives and gobs of account executives, support staff worked Saturday before the pitch.
-Another 50 joined us on Sunday.
+About 30 creatives and gobs of account managers, C-level executives, and support staff worked Saturday before the pitch.
+More employees joined us on Sunday.
 The team grew larger still on Monday, and then again on Tuesday.

 My boss pointed out that the studio was going to put in a lot of time during the week.
 She reminded me that there was a hotel in our building and that we should rent two rooms–one for the men, one for the women–which would allow for naps and showers.

 Uh..the hotel was the Four Seasons.

 My boss and I went to look at the rooms—they were suites!
 Sweet!

 They probably set the company back $5,000 for the week.
 These were the type of room that the President of the United States might stay in.
 Maybe even Robert De Niro.

 Sad thing is, I napped about 10 hours there during the entire week, so I hardly remember the room.
 I don’t recollect if I got to lounge around in the monogrammed fluffy robe.